alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

   ![](images/media/copy_test_files_from_dataserver_to_shared_vm.png)

-- Connect to a terminal session on the Shared VM using the "Shared VM (SSH)" app
+- Connect to a **remote desktop** on the Shared VM using the "Shared VM (Desktop)" app

+- Open a terminal session

 - Change to the tests folder using `cd ~/dsg_tests/tests`